jjak0b/ansible_farm/docs/examples/example_01_basic_deploy_and_connect/index.md

 ```

-Warning: In the playbook "VMs provisioning" the `gather_facts` must be set to `no`/`false` because the VMs may not be turned on yet and ansible will try to connect to them and run the [setup module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/setup_module.html), but failing if VMs are unreachable.
-The VM turn on/off and wait for connection behavior is handled by the `guest_provision` role.
+Warning: In the playbook "VMs provisioning" the `gather_facts` must be set to `no`/`false` because the VMs may not be ready to receive ssh connection yet but ansible will try to connect to them and if `gather_facts: yes` then it will run the [setup module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/setup_module.html), but will fail because VMs are unreachable until SSH service is running.
+The VM startup/shutdown and waits for the connection behaviors are handled by the `guest_provision` role.

 Final steps
 -----------